This post may contain affiliate links. Please read our disclosure policy.

 How To Make M&M Cookies

-These step-by-step photos and instructions help you visualize how to make a small batch of M&M cookies.
+These photos and instructions help you visualize how to make this small batch M&M cookie recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Add the egg yolk and vanilla and beat until the ingredients are well mixed.
+- Mix in the egg yolk and vanilla until smooth.

-- In a separate small bowl, stir together the flour, baking soda, cornstarch, and salt.
+- In a small bowl, whisk together the flour, baking soda, cornstarch, and salt.
+Add the dry ingredients to the wet mixture on low speed until a dough forms.

-- Line a baking sheet or a cookie sheet with parchment paper or use a silicone baking sheet.
-Scoop the dough into approximately 2 to 3 tablespoon portions and place them on the baking sheet about 2 inches apart.
-Roll the dough into balls.
+- Line a baking sheet with parchment paper or a silicone baking mat.
+Scoop 2–3 tablespoon portions of dough, roll into balls, and place 2 inches apart on the sheet.

 Expert Tips